CSC207-UofT/course-project-bug-makers/phase1/designdocument.md

 which has a method called `present`.
 This method will be inherited by each specific-day calendar since it extends `SingledayCalendar` which extends `CalendarFactory`.

-Instead of directly modifying the `present` method, we had all the different calendars extend to 'CalendarFactory' which implements the `UsePresentable` interface.
+Instead of directly modifying the `present` method, we had all the different calendars extend to `CalendarFactory` which implements the `UsePresentable` interface.
 Through this, we were able to keep the objects open for extension but closed for modification, thus abiding to the OCP.